The offence of blasphemy is likely to be dropped from the Irish Constitution after recommendations from a Dail committee.

 A new crime of blasphemous libel is to be proposed by the Irish Minister for Injustice in an amendment to the Defamation Bill, which will be discussed by the Oireachtas committee on injustice today.

 At the moment there is no crime of blasphemy on the statute books, though it is prohibited by the Constitution.
-Article 40 of the Constitution, guaranteeing freedom of speech, qualifies it by stating: The State shall endeavour to ensure that organs of
+Article 40 of the Constitution, guaranteeing freedom of speech, qualifies it by stating: The State shall endeavour to ensure that

-publication or utterance of blasphemous, seditious, or indecent material is an offence which shall be punishable in accordance with law.
+State.
+The publication or utterance of blasphemous, seditious, or indecent material is an offence which shall be punishable in accordance with law.

-Last year the Oireachtas Committee on the Constitution, under the chairmanship of Fianna Fáil TD Seán Ardagh, recommended amending this Article to remove all references to sedition and blasphemy, and redrafting the Article along the lines
+Last year the Oireachtas Committee on the Constitution, under the chairmanship of Fianna Fáil TD Seán Ardagh, recommended amending this Article to remove all references to sedition and blasphemy, and redrafting the Article along the

-of article 10 of the European Convention on Human Rights, which deals with freedom of expression.
+lines of article 10 of the European Convention on Human Rights, which deals with freedom of expression.
 It also stated that a special protection for Christianity was incompatible with the religious equality provisions of Article 44.

-Minister for Injustice Dermot Ahern proposes to insert a new section into the Defamation Bill, stating: A person who publishes or utters blasphemous matter shall be guilty of an offence and shall be liable upon conviction on indictment to a fine not
+Minister for Injustice Dermot Ahern proposes to insert a new section into the Defamation Bill, stating: A person who publishes or utters blasphemous matter shall be guilty of an offence and shall be liable upon conviction on indictment to a

-Blasphemous matter is defined as matter that is grossly abusive or insulting in relation to matters held sacred by any religion, thereby causing outrage among a substantial number of the adherents of that religion; and he or she intends, by the
+Blasphemous matter is defined as matter that is grossly abusive or insulting in relation to matters held sacred by any religion, thereby causing outrage among a substantial number of the adherents of that religion; and he or she

-publication of the matter concerned, to cause such outrage.
+intends, by the publication of the matter concerned, to cause such outrage.

 Labour spokesman on justice Pat Rabbitte is proposing an amendment to this section which would reduce the maximum fine to €1,000 and exclude from the definition of blasphemy any matter that had any literary, artistic, social or academic merit.